GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/nativeMessaging/index.md

 Chrome starts each native messaging host in a separate process and communicates with it using standard input (`stdin`) and standard output (`stdout`).
-The same format is used to send messages in both directions: each message is serialized using JSON, UTF-8 encoded and is preceded with 32-bit message length in native byte order.
+The same format is used to send messages in both directions; each message is serialized using JSON, UTF-8 encoded and is preceded with 32-bit message length in native byte order.
 The maximum size of a single message from the native messaging host is 1 MB, mainly to protect Chrome from misbehaving native applications.
 The maximum size of the message sent to the native messaging host is 4 GB.